Tarun4541/HLD_chatApp/README.md

 ```

 ### 📩 Message Flow
-1.User connects from the frontend (React/Next.js) to backend over WebSocket & REST.
+-1.User connects from the frontend (React/Next.js) to backend over WebSocket & REST.
-2.Authentication handled by the Auth service issuing JWT tokens.
+-2.Authentication handled by the Auth service issuing JWT tokens.
-3.Messages are published to Redis channels → consumed by all backend instances for horizontal scalability.
+-3.Messages are published to Redis channels → consumed by all backend instances for horizontal scalability.
-4.Persistence: Messages and user data stored in MongoDB Atlas.
+-4.Persistence: Messages and user data stored in MongoDB Atlas.
-5.Clients receive real-time updates via WebSocket events.
+-5.Clients receive real-time updates via WebSocket events.

-###📝 Features
+### 📝 Features
-Real-time messaging using WebSockets
+-Real-time messaging using WebSockets
-Redis Pub/Sub for inter-service communication (scale-out support)
+-Redis Pub/Sub for inter-service communication (scale-out support)
-MongoDB for message persistence
+-MongoDB for message persistence
-Two front-end clients (client & client_2) for testing horizontal scaling
+-Two front-end clients (client & client_2) for testing horizontal scaling
-Auth microservice for user authentication
+-Auth microservice for user authentication
-Containerized with Docker & orchestrated with docker-compose
+-Containerized with Docker & orchestrated with docker-compose
-Deployable on AWS EC2 or ECS
+-Deployable on AWS EC2 or ECS

-###🐳 Docker Images
+### 🐳 Docker Images
 Pre-built images are available on Docker Hub:
 | Service   | Docker Hub Image                    |
 | --------- | ----------------------------------- |